-The Batterers Intervention Service (BIS) is an educational program for men who want to take responsibility for their own behavior and learn skills to start that change now.
+The Batterers Intervention Service (BIS) and Turning Points are educational programs for men and women who want to take responsibility for their own behavior and learn skills to start that change now.

 This is a comprehensive educational program that meets once a week for 2 hours for a total of 30 weeks.

-FSA NEPA has adopted the Duluth model, “Creating A Process Of Change For Men Who Batter”.
-Referrals are made through the courts for men who have violated their Protection from Abuse (PFA) order and/or have committed a crime involving domestic violence, other agencies, and individual men themselves.
+FSA NEPA has adopted the Duluth model, “Creating A Process Of Change For Men and Women Who Batter”.
+Referrals are made through the courts for men who have violated their Protection from Abuse (PFA) order and/or have committed a crime involving domestic violence, other agencies, or individual men and women.

-The program goals include: focusing the dialogue in class on his choice to use violence as a means to control his partner and the beliefs that support that behavior, emphasis on a clear philosophy that battering and violence is not the fault of the victim and recognizing that our culture has sanctioned the use of these behaviors to maintain dominance in relationships.
+The program goals include: focusing the dialogue in class on the choice to use violence as a means to control their partner and the beliefs that support that behavior, emphasis on a clear philosophy that battering and violence is not the fault of the victim and recognizing that our culture has sanctioned the use of these behaviors to maintain dominance in relationships.

 The ten themes of the curriculum are: Nonviolence-Physical Violence; Nonthreatening Behavior-Using Intimidation; Respect-Using Emotional Abuse; Trust & Support-Using Isolation; Honesty & Accountability-Minimizing, Denying & Blaming; Responsible Parenting-Using Children; Shared Responsibility-Using Male Privilege; Economic Partnership-Using Economic Abuse; Sexual Respect-Sexual Abuse; and Negotiation & Fairness-Using Coercion & Threats.